dotnet/docs/docs/fundamentals/apicompat/global-tool.md

   Controls the log level verbosity.
 Allowable values are `high`, `normal`, and `low`.
 The default is `normal`.

+- **`--enable-rule-cannot-change-parameter-name`**

+  Enables the rule that checks whether parameter names have changed in public methods.

 - **`--enable-rule-attributes-must-match`**

   Enables the rule that checks if attributes match.

 - **`--exclude-attributes-file <FILE>`**

-  Specifies the path to one or more attribute exclusion files.
-These files contains types in [DocId](../../csharp/language-reference/xmldoc/index.md#id-strings) format.
+  Specifies the path to one or more files that contain attributes to exclude in [DocId](../../csharp/language-reference/xmldoc/index.md#id-strings) format.

-- **`--enable-rule-cannot-change-parameter-name`**

-  Enables the rule that checks whether parameter names have changed in public methods.

 ### Assembly-specific options